ahmadamineloutfi/ahmadamineloutfi/README.md

-- A.A.Loutfi's projects focus mainly on applied machine learning in empirical finance.
+- A.A.Loutfi's projects focus mainly on applied machine learning.